 Giant Puppets Save the World presents a delightful spectacle of giant puppets, stilt walkers, face painters, storytellers, puppeteers, flag spinners, giant props, and more!
-Giant puppets are handmade by Bay Area artist, Toni "Tone" Mikulka, out of bamboo, silk, papier mache, and recylced materials.
+We are larger than life entertainment!
+Our costumes and props are expertly made featuring designer quality gowns.
+Giant puppets are handmade by Bay Area artist, Toni "Tone" Mikulka.
 Either an installation or roving act, a workshop or stage show, GPSTW is a crowdpleaser for all ages!
-Many of the puppets are lightweight and can be puppeteered by children as young as three years old with some guidance.
 Engaging, entertaining, and unique!
-(Previously featured at: Bioneers, Sunday Streets, High Sierra Music Festival, Oregon Country Fair, Daybreakers, Cisco, Google, and more.)
+(Previously featured at: Berkwood Hedge Storytelling Festival, Facebook HQ, Nike HQ, Bioneers, SF Sunday Streets, High Sierra Music Festival, Oregon Country Fair, Daybreaker, Cisco, Google, and more!).

 We did a puppet show with Toni and Joey in Jan for our holiday theme celebration.
 It was great!!!
 She responded promptly to my questions and she's flexible to work with my curriculum, time, and the way we want it to be.
 She has her own equipment and she came to set up earlier.
 During the show, she interacted with our children and her partner Joey played great music to involve the children into the stories.
 We had a wonderful experience with her, highly recommended!